Looking for ways of improving your HDR photography? Are you wondering where in your HDR workflow you are making mistakes?

 1. Correct Chromatic Aberrations

 This can easily be done in Lightroom.
-Simply select the Remove Chromatic Aberrations in the Lens Correction module.
+Select the Remove Chromatic Aberrations in the Lens Correction module.

 If you don’t do this here, you’ll have chromatic aberrations in your merged HDR image that will be much more difficult to remove.